-1.6 This policy guidance, the accompanying technical guidance (TG (16)) and CAFS are the primary guidance documents to which local authorities should have regard when carrying out their air quality review and assessment work.
-The guidance replaces the LAQM policy guidance published in February 2009.
+1.6 This policy guidance, the accompanying technical guidance (TG (22)) and CAFS2 are the primary guidance documents to which local authorities should have regard when carrying out their air quality review and assessment work.
+This guidance replaces the previous LAQM policy guidance published in March 2016 (and revised April 2018).